-Filed by the Regi strant [X] a Party e Appropr other than the Registrant [] iate box: [] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule $14a-6(e)(2)$) [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting ng Material Pursuant to Rule 14a-12 (Comfort Systems USA, Inc. Name of Registrant as Specified in its Charter) (Nam e of Pers on(s) Filing Proxy Statement, if Other Than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee required. computed on table below per Exchange Act Rules 14a-6(i)(1) 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregat e number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+- Filed by a Party other than the Registrant [] Check the Appropriate box: - [X] Preliminary Proxy Statement - [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) - [] Definitive Proxy Statement - [] Definitive Additional Materials - [] Soliciting Material Pursuant to Rule 14a-12

+Comfort Systems USA, Inc. (Name of Registrant as Specified in its Charter)

+(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- [X] No fee required. - [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - [] Fee paid previously with preliminary materials. - [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed: